 LOW MARKUP: "I took on the distributorship of Glasma glass batch because once I tried it in my own studio, I was convinced that it is the best product available.
 I cannot imagine using any other batch, pre-melted glass, or cullet available in the United States.
 Since it is only cost effective to import by the container load of 19 metric tons and my needs were very modest, I became the North American distributor to facilitate importing of large quantities.
 My markup is minimal. (see About Us)."
-Bill Glasner - Operating Manager
+Bill Glasner - Retired Operating Manager of SGB

 Very large discount extended to schools or studios ordering by the container load.

 LOWER ENERGY COSTS: Cullet and domestic batches often require a high-melt temperature of 2350°F or higher.
 Glasma705 can be easily melted and fined out as low as 2200°F in small furnaces and no higher than 2300F in large ones and worked the next morning at lower temperatures as well.

 MINIMIZE PRODUCTION LOSS: With Glasma AB's consistent batch production controls, you are assured of receiving the same fully mixed, pelletized and dried formula every time.
 Product reject rate is minimized and loss of production time due to cord, batch stones, contaminants, and unforeseen incompatibility from one production run to another are virtually eliminated.